Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 What is a staycation?
 It’s a planned break you take at or near home that still feels special.
 You set a theme, map a simple itinerary, cap spending, and swap travel hassles for low-cost, high-comfort fun.

-Answer three quick choices.
+Answer three quick choices to get staycation ideas tailored to your mood, time, and budget.
 We’ll show one question at a time and build your plan.

 Question 1 of 3